elgalu/docker-selenium/README.md

 Safari Browser already comes with a built-in vnc viewer so this feature is overkill and is disabled by default, just navigate to vnc://localhost:5900 in your Safari browser.

-You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service and you will be able to open a browser at [localhost:6080](http://localhost:6080/vnc_auto.html)
+You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service and you will be able to open a browser at [localhost:6080](http://localhost:6080)

     docker run --rm -ti --name=grid -p 4444:24444 -p 5900:25900 \
       --shm-size=1g -p 6080:26080 -e NOVNC=true \
       elgalu/selenium

+You can provide additional [NoVNC options](https://github.com/elgalu/noVNC/blob/dosel/app/ui.js#L156) such as `?view_only=false` to allow you to interact with the virtual desktop which now is read-only by default so you don't mess with the tests accidentally.

 If the VNC password was randomly generated find out with